yuanqing/sketch-plugin-helper/docs/settings.md

 }
 ```

-To retrieve the currently-saved settings, use `getSettings`.
-For example:
+To retrieve the currently-saved settings, use `getSettings`:

 ```js
 import { getSettings } from 'sketch-plugin-helper'